 In 2020, she earned the prestigious NCIDQ Certification (National Council of Interior Design Qualification) that only a handful of designers in Manitoba have obtained.
 This certification demonstrates a practicing interior designer has the experience, skill and ability to satisfy a client’s needs through health and safety, building code, accessibility, design fundamentals and professional practice.

-Amber and her husband Mike have two daughters; Isla who is 4 going on 14 and Addi who is already 6 months old!
+Amber and her husband Mike have two daughters; Isla who is 5 and Addi who is 1!
 They have a seasonal spot in Lac du Bonnet and enjoy boating and making memories with friends and family!

 What is NCIDQ Certification?